 Stir in the tomatoes and season with salt and pepper.
 Flavour it up with fresh basil, a pinch of caster sugar, chili and Provencal herbs.
 Let it simmer on a low heat until The Dough is ready.

-Once The Dough doubles its size, heat up a good amount of olive oil in a large frying pan on medium heat.
+Once The Dough doubles its size, heat up a good amount of olive oil or lard in a large frying pan on medium heat.

 Grease your hands with a bit of oil, so The Dough does not stick.
 Take a ball of The Dough, the size of your palm and start stretching the sides of the ball.
 Leave the edges a bit thicker and try not to break it.
 If it breaks, start from the ball once again.
 Place it gently into the hot oil and fry from each side about 3 minutes until the Hungarian Fried Bread is nicely golden.